pollinations/pollinations/README.md

-# Run Latent Consistency Models locally
+# Run latent consistency models on your Mac

-Latent Consistency Models (LCMs) are based on Stable Diffusion, but they can generate images much faster, needing only 4 to 8 steps for a good image (compared to 25 to 50 steps).
+Latent consistency models (LCMs) are based on Stable Diffusion, but they can generate images much faster, needing only 4 to 8 steps for a good image (compared to 25 to 50 steps).
 [Simian Luo et al](https://arxiv.org/abs/2310.04378) released the first Stable Diffusion distilled model.
 It’s distilled from the Dreamshaper fine-tune by incorporating classifier-free guidance into the model’s input.

 You can [run Latent Consistency Models in the cloud on Replicate](https://replicate.com/luosiallen/latent-consistency-model), but it's also possible to run it locally.